Bungo Stray Dogs: Plot

-The story focuses on a young adult named Atsushi Nakajima.
-After being kicked out of his orphanage, Atsushi saves a detective named Osamu Dazai, believing he was drowning in the river while his actual intention was suicide.
-From Dazai, Atsushi learns he is a gifted with a supernatural ability capable of transforming him into a berserker white tiger in the moonlight; which was why the orphanage kicked him out.
+After being kicked out of his orphanage, the young Atsushi Nakajima saves a detective named Osamu Dazai, believing he was drowning in the river while his actual intention was suicide.
+From Dazai, Atsushi learns he is a gifted with a supernatural ability capable of transforming him into a berserker white tiger.
 Dazai recruits him into the Agency he works for, the Armed Detective Agency, that handles crimes too dangerous for the police to handle.
 There, he meets many other ability users as they tackle various cases and events taking place in the city of Yokohama, a place teeming with individuals with Supernatural Abilities.
-Atsushi becomes the target of Ryūnosuke Akutagawa, who is a member of the criminal organization run by Ōgai Mori known as the Port Mafia.
-Atsushi also rescues and recruits the young mafia member Kyōka Izumi upon learning she is being forced to kill.
+Atsushi becomes the target of Dazai's former pupil Ryūnosuke Akutagawa, who is a member of the criminal organization run by Ōgai Mori known as the Port Mafia.
+Atsushi also rescues the young mafia member Kyōka Izumi upon learning she is being forced to kill.
 During Atsushi's fights against the mafia, he also meets Francis Scott Key Fitzgerald, the leader of an organisation named the Guild who placed the bounty on his head.
-Fitzgerald reveals there is a supernatural book (referred to as The Book) capable of changing reality linked with Atsushi's tiger, hence putting a bounty on the black market.
+Fitzgerald reveals there is a supernatural book (referred to as The Book) capable of changing reality linked with Atsushi, hence putting a bounty on the black market.
 Fitzgerald disregards any superficial damage the Guild might bring to Yokohama in exchange for the book, having an airship named "Moby Dick" destroy the city.
 However, he is nearly killed by Atsushi and Akutagawa once they join forces while Kyōka stops Moby Dick.
-Kyōka passes the Agency's entrance exam as a result of doing so.

-A Russian man, known as Fyodor Dostoevsky, is introduced into the story, wishing to obtain The Book in order to erase all gifted people.
-He sets up a fatal clash between the detectives and the mafia using a virus ability user from the group that he leads, Rats in the House of the Dead.
-Natsume Sōseki, who is the creator of the collaborative Tripartite Framework, stops the fight.
-While Atsushi and Akutagawa corner the virus' originator, Dazai manages to arrest Dostoevsky with Fitzgerald's help.
-However, Dostoevsky is later revealed to have orchestrated his own imprisonment in order to lead his followers.
+Kyōka then joins the Agency.